2013 SEA Games: Closing ceremony

 The closing ceremony was held at Wunna Theikdi Stadium on 22 December 2013.
 It was started with an hour of music following the performance of "Colorful Garden", the theme song for the Games and subsequently, "Loyalty of Blood" was later presented by well-known artists May Sweet and Maykhala.
 The musical hors d'oeuvres concluded with all artists joining together in "Be Peaceful".
 President Thein Sein and his wife Khin Khin Win then entered the stadium, following which the Closing Ceremony was officially opened with pyrotechnic displays.

-Four performances were presented with the first directly connected the SEA Games to Burmese tradition, celebrating the sport of chinlone, which is believed to have first appeared in Myanmar in the 5th century.
-It then followed with the "Elephant Dance" which about paying tribute to the elephants in Myanmar.
+Four performances were presented with the first directly connecting the SEA Games to Burmese tradition, celebrating the sport of chinlone, which is believed to have first appeared in Myanmar in the 5th century.
+It was then followed with the "Elephant Dance" which was about paying tribute to the elephants in Myanmar.

-The Closing Ceremony then paid homage to the 135 officially recognised ethnic races diversity of the country with the performance of "Everlasting Myanmar", depicting the rich diversity of the population, and simultaneously the many obstacles on the path to realising a new, peaceful and prosperous modern state.
+The Closing Ceremony then paid homage to the ethnic diversity of the country with the performance of "Everlasting Myanmar", depicting the rich diversity of the population, and simultaneously the many obstacles on the path to realizing a new, peaceful and prosperous modern state.

-Medal winners of every participating countries were then paraded onto the stadium floor to the beat of martial music – chants of "Myanmar" ringing through the stadium.
+Medal winners of all participating countries were then paraded onto the stadium floor to the beat of martial music.
+Chants of "Myanmar" rang through the stadium when the hosts entered.

 With the procession complete, VP Nyan Tun officially announced the 27th SEA Games concluded, as strobe lights searched the sky and a cornucopia of fireworks exploded over the stadium.

 After Myanmar handed over the SEA Games responsibilities to Singapore, host of the 2015 Southeast Asian Games, the Games ended with one last round of fireworks and round of musical performances.